Stochastic gradient descent with gradient estimator for categorical features: Acknowledgment

 \section{Acknowledgment}

-This work was supported by the University of Rouen and the French company Lokad We would like to thank Gaëtan Delétoille, Joannes Vermorel and Antonio Cifonelli for interesting discussions on the topic.
+This work was supported by the University of Rouen and the French company Lokad.
+We would like to thank Gaëtan Delétoille, Antonio Cifonelli and Joannes Vermorel for interesting discussions on the topic.
+A special thanks to Kevin Baumann and Baptiste Miceli for their help on the Celio dataset.